-Note: When a resident is assigned to Cleveland Clinic Mercy, Akron, or other outside rotation, s/he will receive a reduced amount.
+Note: When a resident is assigned to Cleveland Clinic Mercy, Akron, or other outside rotation, they will receive a reduced amount.

 The meal allowance for the month/block is electronically added to your name badge at the start of the new block/month.

 Residents can access their allowance by using their name badge.
-When swiped through the registers, the Breakaway Café (cafeteria), Express Cafe and Seasons Cafe deducts the meal that is purchased from the allowance.
+When swiped through the registers, the Breakaway Café (cafeteria), Express Café and Seasons Café deduct the meal that is purchased from the allowance.
 A maximum of \$40.00 can be carried over to the next month/block.
 Negative balances will not be allowed, so please budget accordingly.